-For the second year, the Island Institute will be hosting a free six-week lecture series focusing on the Maine coast.
-Join us in Rockland – Wednesdays this summer, from 10:30-11:30 a.m. – to hear from authors, artists, community members, and other experts about life along Maine's waterfront and their perspectives, reflections, and insights on everything from art and aquaculture to modern-day challenges and connections.
+For the second year, the Island Institute hosted a free six-week lecture series every Wednesday from July 11-August 15 that focused on the Maine coast.
+Authors, artists, community members, and other experts discussed life along Maine's waterfront and offered their perspectives, reflections, and insights on everything from art and aquaculture to modern-day challenges and connections.

 - July 11 – Leith MacDonald: Island Inspiration, Monhegan's Art Colony 1895-2000